 All personal property is reassessed each year by the assessor's office.
-The items included are business equipment, furniture, and fixtures, transient personal property such as road building equipment (§63-201, I.C.), certain types of manufactured homes (§§63-305 & 49-155, I.C.), and many other categories of personal property not easily located and listed.
+The items included are business equipment, furniture, and fixtures, certain types of manufactured homes (§§63-305 & 49-155, I.C.), and many other categories of personal property not easily located and listed.